 ISRAEL TRAVEL AND STUDY GIFTS FOR TEENS

-Financial assistance gifts are available for teens that need additional financial support to enroll in a travel/study program in Israel.
-In addition, all teens who choose to travel to Israel will receive a one-time gift of $360.
+Financial assistance gifts are available for teens who need financial support to enroll in a travel/study program in Israel.
+Grant opportunities are made available through the community application, which is a collaboration between the Farash Foundation, the Jewish Federation and local synagogues.
+The Freddy Fund also provides all teens that choose to travel to Israel on an organized program a one-time gift of $360.

 The Freddy Fund was established by the Max and Marian Farash Charitable Foundation in memory of Fred Silverstein (z’’l), a founding Trustee of the Farash Foundation.
 Fred’s passion was to provide teens with the opportunity to visit Israel.
 Teen travel to Israel is one of the strongest, most effective means of educating teens about Israel and increasing their connection to the Jewish state and the Jewish people.
 It is our hope that the Freddy Fund will serve to increase the number of Jewish teens in the greater Rochester area who are able to participate in an immersive travel/study program in Israel.